 Bathroom floors must be able to withstand extreme changes in humidity.
-Laminate floors can serve adequately if properly installed.
-Working around a bathtub can be complicated.
+Laminate flooring can serve adequately if properly installed.
+Working around a bathtub can be complicated, though.
 If your bathtub happens to have feet, disconnect the water and move the tub, lay the floor and replace the tub.
-For the more typical modern version, a template must be made to simplify the accurate cutting required to lay the floor around the tub with as small a gap as possible.
+For the more typical modern version, you must make a template to simplify the accurate cutting required to lay the floor around the tub with as small a gap as possible.

 Cover the floor with a layer of plastic vapor barrier.
 Cover the vapor barrier with foam underlayment.
 Cut the pieces to fit with a utility knife.
 Remove the baseboards with a flat pry bar and pull the nails out through the back to prevent damage to the face.

 Start your first row in the corner, spaced 1/2 inch from the wall, with spacers from your laminate dealer, along the wall opposite the tub.
 Lay full-length pieces as far as possible; then measure and cut a piece to fill the remaining distance, minus 1/2 space.
 Place the groove of the tongue and groove toward the wall.

 Step 3: Stagger the End Joints